ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Automatic Claim Relation Classification

-We evaluate transformer-based encoder models as supervised baselines for claim relation classification.
-Specifically, we experiment with BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{liu2019roberta}, which are widely used pretrained encoders and serve as standard reference points for sentence- and document-level classification tasks.
-To assess the effect of domain-specific pretraining, we additionally evaluate SciBERT~\citep{beltagy2019scibert}, which is trained on scientific text.
+\paragraph{Encoder-Based Models.} We evaluate transformer-based encoder models BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{liu2019roberta} as supervised baselines for claim relation classification.
+We additionally evaluate DeBERTa-v3~\citep{he2021deberta}, a stronger encoder architecture with disentangled attention; and to assess the effect of domain-specific pretraining, we evaluate SciBERT~\citep{beltagy2019scibert}.
 For each instance, we linearize the input triple $(h_{cited}, s, h_{citing})$ and feed the resulting sequence into a single encoder.
-The final hidden representation corresponding to the $[CLS]$ token is passed to a softmax classifier over the relation label set.
+The final hidden representation of the $[CLS]$ token is passed to a softmax classifier over the relation label set.